- Home

 From a legal standpoint, the Comprehensive Plan is enabled and regulated by the Pennsylvania Municipalities Planning Code (PA MPC), which specifies that a plan should be reviewed at least once every ten years.
 While the plan is adopted by the Board of Supervisors, it is not a regulatory document like a Zoning Map or Zoning Ordinance, but is intended to guide the policies and practices of the Township over the next 10 years

-The Township’s Official Map (2011)
+The Township’s Official Map (2023)

 An official map is a community planning tool that identifies specific parcels or portions of private property within a municipality where public rights-of-ways, public easements, or public open spaces are envisioned.
-East Brandywine Township last adopted an Official Map in 2011.

 Landscapes3: County Comprehensive Plan (2018)